josephrexme/josephrex.me/content/posts/2021-12-25-redefining-affordability.md

 All that said, if you are not a millionaire and will like to gift me a $3000 drone for Christmas, you are very welcome to!
 Ignore everything I said as these rules simply apply to my family.
-If you do own millions, you are welcome to gift me too and I would really appreciate it.
+If you do own millions, you are welcome to gift me too and I will really appreciate it.

 Merry Christmas 🎅🏾!